boseji/docker-examples/06_Multistage-Prod-build-go-web-app/Readme.md

 alpine              3.7                 3fd9065eaf02        6 weeks ago         4.15MB
 ```

-We do have our corret `go-docker-prod` image with size of **10.6 MB** again.
+We do have our correct `go-docker-prod` image with size of **10.6 MB** again.

-But wait, we notice a stange Image:
+But wait, we notice a strange Image:

 `<none>              <none>              5c7def6e1073        4 minutes ago       736MB`

 Now this is created with our `go-docker-prod` build.

-This particular image is basically the intermidiate 'builder' Image that we created to get to the final prodiction image.
+This particular image is basically the intermediate 'builder' Image that we created to get to the final production image.

-**Note: Docker does remove the Intermidiate containers but does not remove intermidiate build images.This is default at the time (Feb'2018)**
+**Note: Docker does remove the Intermediate containers but does not remove intermediate build images.This is default at the time (Feb'2018)**

 This is more to this: